fulldecent/swift-evolution/proposals/0000-Pattern-Matching-Partial-Function.md

 Alternative grammar `cases`/`default` which is a specialized version that can be used for the simplest and the most consise use case.
-If the use case is a simple definition of mapping of values then `cases` can be used to define all possible `cases` instead of multiple `case` clauses.  `cases` and `case` are mutually exclusive.
-If `cases` is used then the `where` clause is not supported.
-There can only be one `cases` clause.
+If the use case is a simple definition of mapping of values then `cases` can be used to define multiple  case clauses. `cases` clause may not be used with a `where` clause.
+The purpose of allowing `cases` as syntatic sugar for multiple `case` clauses is to allow a less verbose option for use cases where the developer would use a multi-case ternary expression.

 ```